Chest pain is a common symptom of anxiety and panic attacks. Many people say it is the notable feature of their worst episodes.

 There are also steps a person can take at home to manage and reduce anxiety symptoms, including chest pain.

-The following practices are recommended to help people cope with a panic attack:
+It is advisable to try the following practices to help cope with a panic attack:

-- Safe shelter: A person should find a secure and comfortable place if possible and consider pulling over if driving.
+- Find safe shelter: A person should find a secure and comfortable place if possible and consider pulling over if driving.

-- Deep breathing: Steady, deep breathing can help reduce symptoms of anxiety and prevent them from getting worse.
+- Take deep breaths: Steady, deep breathing can help reduce symptoms of anxiety and prevent them from getting worse.

 - Remember it is temporary: While experiencing chest pain, focus on the fact that these symptoms should last no more than a few minutes.